 Spread the love

-Your staff are your responsibility when they’re working within your building or on a site.
+Your staff are your responsibility when they’re working within your building.
 Therefore, you must put some safety precautions and procedures in place to ensure that everyone is safe.
 Here’s how to make a safe, working environment.

 How To Make A Safe Working Environment